-- Good and outstanding schools supporting others and growing capacity for school improvement. - Schools supporting each other in collaborative partnerships using strengths across schools. - Building internal school improvement capacity and resilience. - Demanding high standards of teaching to ensure all pupils make good progress and pupils from disadvantaged backgrounds achieve age related expectations. - Taking swift, decisive action where school performance and provision needs to be improved.
+- Good and outstanding schools supporting others and growing capacity for school improvement. - Schools supporting each other in collaborative partnerships using strengths across schools. - Building internal school improvement capacity and resilience. - Working with external partners, MATs and other organisations to strengthen our offer - Demanding high standards of teaching to ensure all pupils make good progress and pupils from disadvantaged backgrounds achieve age related expectations. - Taking swift, decisive action where school performance and provision needs to be improved.